tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_11/layout_tensor.md

 <div class="solution-tips">

-1. Create shared memory with tensor builder
+1. Create shared memory with LayoutTensor using address_space
 2. Load data with natural indexing: `shared[local_i] = a[global_i]`
 3. Handle special cases for first two elements
 4. Use shared memory for window operations